Pankaja Munde not quitting BJP, says Maha party chief Chandrakant Patil

 .
 She remained present in all core committee meetings of the state BJP unit held before the formation of the new government led by Sena chief Thackeray.

 In her Facebook post on Sunday, she invited her followers to Gopinathgad on December 12 on the occasion of her late father's birth anniversary.
 Gopinathgad is a memorial of Gopinath Munde in Beed.
-"Looking at the changed political scenario in state, there is a need to think and decide the way ahead.
+"Looking at the changed political scenario in the state, there is a need to think and decide the way ahead.
 I need time for some 8-10 days to communicate with myself.
-Our future journey need to be decided against the backdrop of current political changes," she wrote in her Facebook post in Marathi.
+Our future journey needs to be decided against the backdrop of current political changes," she wrote in her Facebook post in Marathi.
 "What to do next?
 Which path to be taken?
 What can we give to people?
 What is our strength?
-What are expectations of people?
+What are the expectations of people?
 I will think about all these aspects and come before you on December 12," she posted.

 She also wrote that she had accepted her defeat in the polls and moved on.
 "I had attended the meetings of the party (BJP)," the former MLA from Parli said on Facebook.
 Maharashtra politics saw several twists and turns after the Assembly poll results were declared on October 24.

-Scripting a new political chapter in the state, the Shiv Sena snapped ties with its decades-old ally BJP, which won maximum 105 seats, and joined hands with the NCP and Congress under the front called 'Maharashtra Vikas Aghadi' to form government.
+Scripting a new political chapter in the state, the Shiv Sena snapped ties with its decades-old ally BJP, which won maximum 105 seats and joined hands with the NCP and Congress under the front called 'Maharashtra Vikas Aghadi' to form the government.